Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/depends_on.md

 ### Requiring an Exact macOS Release

-The value for `depends_on macos:` may be a symbol, string, or an array, listing the exact compatible macOS releases.
+The value for `depends_on macos:` may be a symbol or an array, listing the exact compatible macOS releases.

 The available values for macOS releases are:

-| symbol             | corresponding string
+| symbol             | corresponding release
 | -------------------|----------------------
 | `:yosemite`        | `'10.10'`
 | `:el_capitan`      | `'10.11'`